Vacation rentals in Geneva-on-the-Lake

 The best time to stay in a vacation rental in Geneva-on-the-Lake

 Geneva-on-the-Lake is perched on the southern shore of Lake Erie, where the so-called lake effect rules the weather forecast.
 Summer is true to the calendar: It lasts from June through September with warm, humid, and partly cloudy days stretching into the 80-degree Fahrenheit range.
 Winters are freezing (or just below), generally overcast, and often quite windy, given the city’s proximity to the Great Lakes, so a heavy winter coat is recommended.
 Spring and fall temperatures can vary drastically.
 Snow can fall as late as May or as early as October, and balmy days might pop up in March or as late as November.
 If you’re staying in one of the area’s vacation rentals during the shoulder seasons, pack layers just in case.

-What are the top things to do in Geneva-on-the-Lake?
+Top things to do in Geneva-on-the-Lake

 Geneva State Park

 Spanning nearly 700 acres just west of Geneva-on-the-Lake, Geneva State Park encompasses a large sandy beach on Lake Erie, as well as freshwater marshes, creeks, and hiking and biking trails along the lake.
 Fishing and boating are incredibly popular here, as are the inland campgrounds.

 Cruising through Geneva-on-the-Lake along State Route 531 feels like stepping back in time.
 Arcades, hot dog stands, and lively pubs line the mile-long road known affectionately as the Strip, where mom-and-pop retail shops and neighborhood eateries welcome both visitors and regulars.
 Big crowds descend on this stretch the weekend after Labor Day, when the Thunder on the Strip festival draws thousands of motorcyclists from all over the country.